 Hernia mesh products have been linked to many severe side effects, including hernia recurrence, damage to internal organs, and blockages in the large and small intestines.
 Despite these and other risks, doctors continue to use various types of hernia mesh to repair painful hernias.

-If you suffered these or any other side effects after doctors used hernia mesh to repair your hernia, you may be able to file a hernia mesh lawsuit to pursue compensation for damages.
+If you suffered these or any other side effects after doctors used hernia mesh to repair your hernia, you may benefit from speaking with our Cincinnati hernia mesh lawyers.

 Our experienced defective medical device attorneys have taken on numerous medical device companies over dangerous products that have harmed consumers.
 Partner Barry D. Levy is a lifetime member of the Million Dollar Advocates Forum, a prestigious group of lawyers who have obtained a jury verdict of $1,000,000 or more.